seL4/sel4-tutorials/tutorials/capabilities/capabilities.md

 * *_service/root* A capability to the CNode to operate on.
 * *index* The index of the CSlot in the CNode to address.
 * *depth* How far to traverse the CNode before resolving the CSlot.
-For a single-level CSpace, this value is always `seL4_WordBits`.
-For invocations, the depth is always `seL4_WordBits`.
+For the initial, single-level CSpace, the *depth* value is always `seL4_WordBits`.
+For invocations, the depth is always implicitly `seL4_WordBits`.
 More on CSpace depth will be discussed in future tutorials.

 In the example below, we directly address the root task's TCB to make a copy of it in the 0th slot in the cspace root.